rfcamo/group5project/README.md

 # Project Structure
 IMPORTANT**: STRUCTURE IS ONLY SHOWN TO SHOW MOST RELEVANT DATA
 ```
-We are typing in code format using ```.
-Use to craft folder structure.
-Eg.

 |__Output # saved images and CSVs from cleaning and regression
     |__covid_output
     |__employment_output